 - When you search the Vault, it will first cluster the results to show the folders that contains possible components.
 For the transistor search, all results are in the same folder, named

 General Purpose Transistors.
 Click the hyperlink to open the search results for that folder, then click the first Item,

-right-click on it to display the context menu (as shown above), and select Place.
+- Right-click on the transistor's Item-Revision number to display the context menu (as shown above), then select Place CMP-1048-01437-1 from the menu.
 The cursor will change to a cross hair and you will have an image of the transistor floating on your cursor.
 You are now in part placement mode.
 If you move the cursor around, the transistor will move with it.

 Do not place the transistor yet!

 - Before placing the part on the schematic you can edit its properties - which can be done for any object floating on the cursor.
 While the transistor is still floating on the cursor, press the Tab key to open the Component Properties dialog.
 You can now set up the dialog options to appear as below.

 Set the Designator to Q1, and the Comment to be Visible.